Where They Are Now: Business Management Careers

 Medical Device Sales Representative

-Crochet is a medical device sales representative for Arthrex, specializing in orthopedic instruments frequently used in treating sports related injuries.
+Crochet is a medical device sales representative for Arthrex, specializing in orthopedic instruments used in treating sports related injuries.

 To earn his position and succeed, Crochet says, it’s taken networking, marketing, and sales skills.